 Gap Year Days 123 – 134

 Country number fifteen for our trip was Macedonia – or the Former Yugoslavian Republic of Macedonia.
 One of the first things I learnt was that even the name of the country causes controversy.
 Macedonia is also a region in Greece, and they lay claim to the name.
 This means that as a blogger, which ever name I use is probably going to upset someone.
 I acknowledge both sides of the story, but I am gong to call it just Macedonia, simply for brevity only.

-We arrived into Skopje by bus from Sofia.
+We arrived on the bus from Sofia to Skopje.
 A new country, a new language, a new currency – and no clue how we were going to get to our accomodation.
 It’s not like we didn’t try to find out, but the information regarding Skopje’s public transport on the internet seems limited at best.
 We did work it out eventually (see my blog post here on what we found out), but it was almost getting to the point of tears and tantrums.
 Our air-conditioned room was a welcome relief, and apart from a walk to the local supermarket for supplies, we were done for the night.

 The next morning we started exploring the city the same way we seem to be starting a lot lately – with a free city tour!
 It began right outside Mother Teresa’s house.
 As it turns out, this is not her actual house, but rather a Memorial House.
 Which kind of made sense, because I always thought Mother Teresa was from Albania.
 This though, was both wrong, and right!